claretnnamocha/template-mongodb/README.md

 Express API template built with typescript

-Extended from [template](https://github.com/claretnnamocha/template) to handle modules by separating into independent folders
+Extended from [template-2](https://github.com/claretnnamocha/template-2) with support for MongoDB

 Built with ❤️ by [@claretnnamocha](https://github.com/claretnnamocha)